SCAR: State-Space Compression for Scalable AI-Based Network Management of Vehicular Services: Proposed SCAR Framework

 \section{Proposed SCAR Framework}

-The SCAR framework, illustrated in Fig. \ref{figure_1}, is designed to support efficient and intelligent RRM for vehicular infotainment services in 6G networks.
-As connected and autonomous vehicles increasingly rely on bandwidth-intensive applications (e.g. cloud gaming, HD video streaming, and AR-based entertainment), real-time spectrum management becomes critical.
-SCAR integrates three key components: Edge AI-based CQI compression, 6G-enabled RL-based scheduling, and global AI model training to optimize network efficiency, ensure fairness, and maintain seamless service continuity in highly dynamic vehicular environments.
-The Edge AI module is essential for minimizing latency and computational overhead by performing CQI processing locally, offloading it from central base stations and enabling faster response times.
+The SCAR framework, illustrated in Fig. \ref{figure_1}, is designed to support scalable and adaptive AI-assisted network and service management for dynamic vehicular environments.
+As connected vehicles increasingly rely on bandwidth-intensive applications (e.g. cloud gaming, HD video streaming, and AR-based entertainment),network controllers must operate over rapidly changing and high-dimensional state information.
+SCAR addresses this challenge by introducing a compression-aware management architecture that enables learning-based control to scale efficiently under vehicular mobility.
+SCAR integrates three tightly coupled components: (1) edge-assisted CQI compression, (2) RL-based management policy control, and (3) distributed model refinement across edge and cloud domains.
+By performing state abstraction close to the network edge, SCAR significantly reduces signaling overhead and computational latency, allowing management decisions to be made in near real time.

-To address the challenge of handling large volumes of real-time CQI data from large number of vehicular users, SCAR employs a two-phase ML pipeline at the network edge.
+To handle the large volume of fine-grained network state information generated by vehicular users, SCAR employs a two-stage ML pipeline at the network edge.
 First, a K-means clustering algorithm, enhanced with SAST algorithm, groups similar CQI conditions into representative clusters, effectively reducing state-space dimensionality.
-Second, the RBF network classifies incoming CQI reports based on these clusters, allowing real-time inference with minimal computational load.
-This compact yet informative representation of the channel state ensures that the RL-based scheduler can make timely and accurate decisions without being overwhelmed by high-dimensional inputs, making the system suitable for latency-sensitive vehicular applications.
+Second, the RBF network classifies incoming CQI reports based on these clusters, enabling fast and robust state recognition with minimal computational overhead.
+This compressed yet informative representation of network conditions ensures that RL-based management policies can operate on a fixed-dimensional state space, even as the number of active users and channel conditions fluctuate rapidly.

-Once CQI data is compressed at the edge, it is transmitted to the 6G infrastructure, where a RL-based scheduler dynamically allocates radio resources.
-This scheduler learns optimal policies for resource distribution by observing real-time network conditions and traffic demands, ensuring both high throughput and fairness across users.
-The combination of CQI compression and intelligent RL-based scheduling enables SCAR to maintain high QoS for infotainment services, supporting adaptive content delivery and minimizing performance degradation due to vehicular mobility or network congestion.
-By reducing the computational complexity of the state space, SCAR empowers the scheduler to operate efficiently in real-time, even in dense or high-speed vehicular scenarios.